HoagondeAmedegnato/Banks-Historical-Stock-Price-Portfolio/README.md

 7- ***Findings and Takeaways***

 If I point myself in 2015 for example, in which bank would I have agreed to invest?
-Below are some of the information I’ve collected for the year ended 2015:
+Below are some of the information I’ve collected for the years ended 2015 and 2020:

 - *BAC*: $17.28 on December 2015 and $24.61 on November 2020, which gives an increase of 42.42%
 - *C*: $51.11 on December 2015 and $47.65 on November 2020, which gives a decrease of 6.77%